Art for well-being and vitality

 Projects and residencies

-Since 2015, we have been hiring artists to work on different sites and environmental issues.
-The artists that we recruit typically stay in the community of their choice for a few weeks, working and creating interaction between themselves and the community.
-The outcome can be a public work of art, a composition, dance or environmental acts depending on the artist, the community, and the spirit of the site.
+We have recruited artists to work on different sites and environmental issues.
+The artists that we recruit typically stay in the community of their choice for a few weeks, working and interacting with the community.
+The outcome can be a public work of art, a video, a dance performance or an environmental act depending on the artist, the community, and the spirit of the site.
 Our aim is also to increase cooperation with rural and urban areas.

 BALTIC SEA DAY